 g.
-Arrangements for setting pay and remuneration of key management personnel
+Arrangements for setting pay and remuneration of key management personnel h.
+Trade union facility time

 The pay set for key management personnel is managed through the schools Performance Management Policy.
 Targets are set each year that link to the priorities for the school.
 Pay increases are decided on whether the targets have been met or not.
 The pay for the Headteacher is decided through a committee guided by an external advisor.